mahimairaja/project-traffic-management/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Honourable [Dr.Getzi Jeba](https://github.com/mahimairaja/project-traffic-control/) mam has guided the project from the beginning to the end.
+- Honourable Associate Professor [Dr.Getzi Jeba](https://github.com/mahimairaja/project-traffic-control/) mam has guided the project from the beginning to the end.
 - The detection algorithm is inspired from YoloV5 and DeepSort.

 ## ✍️ Authors <a name = "authors"></a>